naturomics/CapsNet-Tensorflow/README.md

 # CapsNet-Tensorflow
 A Tensorflow implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829)

+**The code is not complete yet, I'm trying to finish it as quickly as possible, thanks for your focus**

 ## Requirements
 - Python
 - NumPy